Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Hyperdimensional probe detective

-This section describes the process of constructing VSA encodings for the training stage.
-This procedure, illustrated with our textual templates (\Cref{eq:training_template}), generalizes to other templates (e.g., question-answer in \Cref{eq:qa_representation}) or tasks (e.g., toxicity detection; \Cref{apx:generalizability}) since VSAs and hypervector algebra can encode complex structures across diverse inputs.
+This section describes the process of building VSA-based representations for training input.
+This procedure, illustrated with our textual templates (\Cref{eq:training_template}), generalizes to other templates (e.g., question-answer) or tasks (e.g., toxicity detection; \Cref{apx:generalizability}) since VSAs and hypervector algebra can encode complex structures across diverse inputs.

 \paragraph{Codebook construction.} The codebook defines the set of all input features; in our case, the contextually relevant concept, and is later used to construct and query VSA encodings.
 In our controlled setting, the codebook $\Phi$ (feature set) is constructed directly using all unique words included in the corpus, such as: $\texttt{mexico} \rightarrow \phi_{mexico} \in \Phi$, and $\texttt{krone}\rightarrow \phi_{krone}\in \Phi$.
 Thus, we create a matrix $\Phi \in \{-1,1\}^{n_{c} \times D}$, using the \texttt{torch-hd} library~\citep{heddes2023torchhd}, where $D$ is the VSA dimension and $n_{c} = 2,996$ is the number of concepts/features.
 We set $D = 4096$ as an adequate hidden dimension, given the cardinality of our codebook ($\approx10^3$), which remains well below the theoretical capacity limit of the MAP-B architecture (\Cref{subsec:vsa_codebook}).
 The average pairwise cosine similarity of the concepts in the codebook is $0 \pm 0.02$, confirming orthogonality (full distribution in \Cref{apx:codebook_dist}).